-Nord Anglia Education and Colegio Menor will ensure that:
+Nord Anglia Education and Colegio Menor Quito will ensure that:

-All staff and volunteers in school are provided with appropriate general safeguarding training on joining the organization and then at least every three years.
-This training will be available through Nord Anglia University (NAU) or Educare, as well as face-to-face events.
-In addition, all staff should receive regular safeguarding and child protection updates (for example, via email, e-bulletins or staff meetings) to provide them with relevant up-to-date skills and knowledge to safeguard children effectively.
-As a minimum, this should be provided annually.

-- Relevant policies are made available in a range of relevant languages. - Staff and volunteers are supported and have the necessary skills to recognize students who are at risk or potentially at risk and take the appropriate action. - The Designated Safeguarding Lead in schools has appropriate and up-to-date knowledge and access to additional training such as on-line safety and specialist (level 3) training, which is approved by the Education Director/Head of Safeguarding.
-This will be refreshed every two years. - All staff and volunteers are subject to a full induction, which includes an overview of what to do and who to contact if concerned about a student. - Appropriate staff are trained in safe recruitment.
-This safe recruitment training must be renewed every five years. - Training for new starters must be complete before any new starter can have unsupervised contact with students. - Any student who has or is suffering from any form of harm will receive support.
-Once agreed with any investigating agency (if involved), students can be offered direct support through school counsellors or external agency input.
-All Nord Anglia Education schools will hold information in relation to local, regional or national bodies that may be able to offer direct support in these circumstances.
+- All staff and volunteers in school are provided with appropriate general safeguarding training on joining the organization and then at least every three years.
+This training will be available through Nord Anglia University (NAU) or Educare, as well as face-to-face events. - Relevant policies are made available in a range of relevant languages. - Staff and volunteers are supported and have the necessary skills to recognize and take appropriate action regarding students who are at risk, or potentially at risk. - Those who have the Designated Safeguarding Lead and Deputy Designated Safeguarding Lead responsibility in schools have appropriate, up to date knowledge and that they access appropriate additional and specialist training (approved by the Education Director/Head of Safeguarding).
+This will be refreshed every two years. (please note during COVID 19 some of these expectations have been amended-see section 8). - All staff and volunteers are subject to a full induction, which includes an overview of what to do and who to contact if concerned about a student. - Appropriate staff are trained in safe recruitment.
+This safe recruitment training must be renewed every five years. - Training for new starters must be complete before any new starter can begin. - Any student who has or is suffering from any form of harm will receive support.
+Once agreed with any investigating agency (if involved), students can be offered direct support through school counselors or external agency input.
+All Nord Anglia Education schools will hold information in relation to local, regional or national bodies that may be able to offer direct support in these circumstances. - In order to help ensure that all students are protected from abuse, Colegio Menor Quito is committed to the following practices: - Screening job candidates in a comprehensive manner: - o Reference check - Credential verification (e.g. requesting formal transcript) - O Criminal background check - O Court background check - Internet check/search - o "Declaración Juramentada" All new employees must bring a signed and notarized Declaración Juramentada stating that they have never had any charges for abuse, harassment, rape or any other sexual charge. - Personality Test Report - Enforcing the Acceptable Use of Technology Policy. - Enforcing the Bullying Prevention and Intervention Procedures. - Informing all employees about the Safeguarding and Child Safety Protection Policy, including the Staff Code of Conduct for Child Safety and Protection, and require a signature of commitment to it. - Training faculty and staff annually about child protection in order to prevent, recognize and report possible incidences of abuse.